ngari-kev/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back - changes the working directory to the previous one 11-lists - Prints contents of a number of directories 12-file_type - Shows type of file
+13-symbolic_link - Creates a link to a file